You want smart political talk without the meltdowns?

 It's totally common ground.

-The Prime Minister can speak about it, but I can just say uh he wants to see people stop dying more than anything else.
+The Prime Minister can speak about it, but I can just say he wants to see people stop dying more than anything else.

 And he'd like to see it end.

-He's you know he's gonna help us end it.
+He's going to help us end it.

-Um President Trump made that possible.
+President Trump made that possible.

 That is clear.

-Now the important thing is that both parties have to know that they have to deliver and they have to feel the pressure to deliver.
+Now, the important thing is that both parties have to know that they have to deliver and they have to feel the pressure to deliver.

-Do I deserve the noble peace?
+Do I deserve the Nobel Peace Agreement?

 Well, maybe for the Abraham Accords.

-You know, we have four, and Biden did nothing on that one, too.
+And Biden did nothing on that one, too.

-Uh it's the same four.
+It's the same four.

-But they're great countries and they were brave doing it, and it's worked out very well, and we're gonna be filling up the Abraham Accords.
+But they're great countries, and they were brave doing it, and it's worked out very well.

 Could you say something about that?

-There's great enormous opportunity to uh to grow the Abraham Accords, but I would just point to one thing.
+There's great enormous opportunity to grow the Abraham Accords.

 Of all the leaders in the world today, no leader is working harder to prevent wars or end them than President Trump is right now.

-We're trying that's why we're talking to Iran.
+That's why we're talking to Iran.

 That's why we're engaged with Ukraine and Russia.